caibirdme/rudis/README.md

 ### rudis
-rudis is a tool redis implementation written by rust.
+rudis is a toy redis implementation written in rust.

 Just for practice!